CoNG-harvard/Graph-Bandit/README.md

 **planning.py**: Contains two offline planning algorithm.
 The shortest path algorithm for off-line planning in G-UCB and the value iteration planning in UCRL2.

-**utils.py**: contains a graph generator, a graph drawing utility, and a wrapper for training a Q-learning agent.
+**utils.py**: contains a graph generator and a graph drawing utility.

 ## Contents of the Python notebooks